T7nirvana/Concurrent-BPlusTree/index.md

 ### Summary

-We are going to implement a few versions of B+Tree that can handle concurrent requests on a multi-core CPU platform, including locks in different granularities and a lock-free implementation.
+We are going to implement a few versions of B+Tree that can handle concurrent requests on a multi-core CPU platform, including locks in different granularity and a lock-free implementation.
 We will run benchmarks and compare their performance.

 ### Background